Caddo

 - Beliefs And Worldview

-- Caddo beliefs emphasize harmony with nature, community cohesion, and respect for elders.
-Their worldview is deeply spiritual, with a focus on maintaining balance and honoring their heritage.
+- The Caddo worldview emphasizes harmony with nature, community cohesion, and respect for elders and traditions.

 - Cultural Proverbs Sayings